The Bill: Episodes

 When The Bill was first commissioned as a series by ITV, it started with 12 episodes per year, each an hour long with a separate storyline.
 In 1988, the format changed to a year-round broadcast with two 30-minute episodes per week.
 In 1993, this expanded to three 30-minute episodes per week.
 In 1998, the broadcast format changed to two one-hour episodes each week, also recording in 16:9 widescreen Digibeta.
 In 2009, The Bill began broadcasting in HD and as part of a major revamp, was reduced to broadcasting once a week.
-The Bill ceased broadcasting on 31 August 2010 after 2,425 episodes, due to a decline in ratings.
+The Bill ceased broadcasting on 31 August 2010 after 2,425 episodes, owing to a decline in ratings.

 In 2000, ITV broadcast a one-off episode called "The Trial of Eddie Santini" which concluded a long-running storyline between PC Eddie Santini (Michael Higgs) and WPC Rosie Fox (Caroline Catz).
 The following year, another one-off episode called "Beech on the Run" was filmed and set in Australia.
 It follows Claire Stanton's (Clara Salaman) pursuit of DS Don Beech (Billy Murray), who is wanted for the murder of DS John Boulton (Russell Boulter).
 Further episodes filmed overseas include 1999's "Foreign Body", which was filmed in France, and the two-part crossover episode "Proof of Life" with the German series Leipzig Homicide, which was filmed in Germany and broadcast in November 2008.

 The Bill has broadcast two live episodes.
 The first "Fatal Consequences" aired on 30 October 2003 to celebrate the 20th anniversary of the pilot, Woodentop.
 The episode was produced with a crew of 200 staff including seven camera crews.
 It was reported to be the first live television broadcast of a programme where filming was not largely confined to a studio.
 The storyline centres on Detective Constable Juliet Becker (Rae Baker) and Constable Cathy Bradford (Connie Hyde) who are being held hostage by a man called Mark (Charles Dale) in a van in the station yard.
 The episode was watched by around 10 million viewers.
 "Fatal Consequences" was released onto DVD in the United Kingdom on 31 October 2011, as part of Network DVD's "Soap Box: Volume 1".

 The second live episode "Confessions of a Killer" aired on 22 September 2005 to celebrate the 50th birthday of ITV.
 The episode features the departures of three officers, as a fire engulfs Sun Hill.
-The episode attracted over nine million viewers, and was only the second time Computer-generated imagery had been used on the show, as creating a real fireball ripping through the station corridors was not possible.
+The episode attracted more than nine million viewers, and was only the second time Computer-generated imagery had been used on the show, as creating a real fireball ripping through the station corridors was not possible.